David Duchovny: Career

 Duchovny provided the voice of Ethan Cole in the 2005 video game Area 51, as well as that of the title character in the 2003 video game XIII.
 In 2003 Duchovny starred in the 84th episode of the HBO show Sex and the City.
 He played the role of Jeremy, Carrie Bradshaw's high-school ex-boyfriend, who has committed himself to a Connecticut mental health facility.
 In 2005, Duchovny provided the voice-over for a PSA radio campaign for Act Against Violence.
 In 2005, Duchovny, who had already made his directorial debut with an episode of The X-Files, wrote, directed, and appeared in the feature film House of D. The film starred Anton Yelchin, Robin Williams, and Duchovny's then-wife Téa Leoni in a coming-of-age tale.
 It received mostly poor reviews and little box office success.
 Duchovny also directed "Judas on a Pole," an episode of Bones, during the show's second season.

-From 2007 to 2014, Duchovny played the troubled, womanizing novelist, Hank Moody, in the Showtime series, Californication.
+From 2007 to 2014, Duchovny played the troubled, womanizing novelist Hank Moody in the Showtime series Californication.
 The portrayal landed him a Golden Globe Award for Best Actor in a Television Comedy or Musical in 2007.
 In March 2014, NBC announced that a new TV series, entitled Aquarius, would be produced starring Duchovny.
 Duchovny portrayed a 1960s police sergeant investigating small-time criminal and budding cult leader Charles Manson.
 In March 2015, Duchovny was announced as returning in a six-episode continuation of The X-Files.
 It premiered on January 24, 2016, on Fox.

-In 2017, he decided to put his acting career on hold so he could focus on his career as a novelist and singer/songwriter.
-Duchovny's then last acting job was in the 11th season of The X-Files in 2018.
-He made his return to acting in The Craft: Legacy, the 2020 film sequel to The Craft.
+In 2015, Duchovny released his debut album, Hell or Highwater, and has released two more albums since then--Every Third Thought and Gestureland.
+He has also released four novels: Holy Cow (2015), Bucky F*cking Dent (2016), Miss Subways (2018), Truly Like Lightning (2021), and a novella, The Reservoir (2021).
+In 2022, Duchovny released the film Reverse the Curse (based on his novel Bucky F*cking Dent), which he wrote, directed, and acted in.

 Personal life

-Duchovny married actress Téa Leoni on May 13, 1997.
-They have two children, a daughter born in April 1999 and a son born in June 2002.
+Duchovny and actress Téa Leoni married on May 13, 1997.
+They have two children, daughter Madelaine West Duchovny, born in April 1999, and son Kyd Miller Duchovny, born in June 2002.

 In 2008, the couple separated; Duchovny received treatment for sex addiction from August to October.
 Claims by the Daily Mail that he had an affair with Hungarian tennis instructor Edit Pakay led to legal threats and a retraction by the paper on November 15.
 In 2009, Duchovny and Leoni reunited but separated again on June 29, 2011.
 Duchovny filed for divorce in June 2014, and the couple had agreed to settlement terms by that August.

+In 2017, he began dating Monique Pendleberry.
+They married in February 2025.

-Duchovny is a vegetarian or pescetarian and is supportive of environmentalism, and an enthusiast of electric vehicle technology.
+Duchovny is a pescetarian and is supportive of environmentalism, and he is an enthusiast of electric vehicle technology.
 He made an appearance at the 2011 Tribeca Film Festival in support of the film Revenge of the Electric Car.